How to Get Better Grades with Less Time Studying

 Through all this time, I’ve seen so many students make so many mistakes and sabotage themselves.

-So in this newsletter, which is delivered right to your door every single month, I’m putting in everything I know, all the strategies and tips and tricks, the things I’ve learned as a student and the things I’ve learned as a teacher.
+So in this newsletter, which is delivered right to your email inbox every single month, I’m putting in everything I know, all the strategies and tips and tricks, the things I’ve learned as a student and the things I’ve learned as a teacher.

 You’ll learn things like:

 - How to read your teachers’ minds and figure out what’s on the test – before you ever take it

 - How to get your body into “study mode”

 - How to get more done in twenty-five minutes than you ever have before

 - The single most important skill you’ll need to know to effectively lead people … this is vital for doing group projects!

 - How to take different types of tests (from multiple choice to oral exams)